e2nIEE/pandapower/doc/getting_started/installation.rst

 We recommend the anaconda distribution, which already contains a lot of modules for scientific computing that are needed for working with pandapower.

+In order to install Anaconda and open a python shell do the following:

+1. Go to the `Anaconda Website <https://www.continuum.io/downloads>`_
+2. Download Anaconda for your OS and install it
+3. Open the command prompt by clicking **Start** and typing **anaconda prompt** on Windows systems

 **pandapower**

 pandapower itself can be installed with the following steps:

 1. Download and unzip the pandapower source distribution to your local hard drive.

-2. Open a python shell (e.g. Anaconda prompt) and navigate to the folder that contains the setup.py file
+2. Open a python shell (e.g. Anaconda prompt, see above) and navigate to the folder that contains the setup.py file with the command cd <folder>

 3. Install pandapower by running ::